dennisschneider-ml/project_template/README.md

 ## Automated Configuration-Management
-Running `sh make_component.sh` opens a small terminal application to lead you through the creation of the component-based system:
+Running `add_component` opens a small terminal application to lead you through the creation of the component-based system:
 ```shell
 Component Topic (often data, model, ...):
 > model